 Southerners know a new home necessitates a well-stocked bar — stat.
 We love to drink and we love to host.
 Luckily, it’s easy to imbibe while supporting local Southern businesses.
-We pulled together a list of our favorite spirits to help you get started.
-From Kentucky bourbon to New Orleans rum, your newly-stocked bar will give a new meaning to spirit of the South
+We pulled together a list of our favorite spirits to help you get started on your bar-stocking adventure.
+From Kentucky bourbon to New Orleans rum, your bar will give a new meaning to spirit of the South.

 Most vodka is made from fermented grains like corn, wheat or rice.
 Old 4th Distillery opts instead for organic pure cane sugar sourced from a small Louisiana farm.
 The company prides itself on a green agenda, using environmentally-sound practices whenever possible.
 Atlanta’s first legal distillery in more than a century, Old 4th vodka is absolutely clear and tastes crisp with a quiet hint of that sugar cane base.

-The organic distillery prioritizes using 100 percent blue agave harvested from the Highland Region of Jalisco, a Mexican western state famous for its tequila.
+This organic distillery prioritizes using 100 percent blue agave harvested from the Highland Region of Jalisco, a western Mexican state famous for its tequila.
 The highlands’ elevation, temperature and red clay soil contribute to a slightly fruity tequila.
-Dulce Vida’s blanco variety boasts both spicy and sweet flavors.
-Dulce Vida offers two types of Blanco; one is the standard 80 proof, the other is 100 proof — for when you really need that extra kick in the marg.
+Dulce Vida’s blanco variety boasts both spicy and sweet flavors, and it comes in two types; one is the standard 80 proof, the other is 100 proof — for when you really need that extra kick in the marg.

 Sutler’s Spirit Co.’s name is a nod to the civilian merchants known as “sutlers” who sold to armies, particularly in the Revolutionary and Civil Wars.
 The Kickstarter-born project now bases its operation in the former Hoots Roller Mill building, a once-robust flour mill now protected under the National Register of Historic Places Program, nestled in Winston-Salem’s historic West End district.
 Sutler’s offers juniper spirits in a black ceramic bottle with metallic script and the distinct taste of lavender and coriander.